doridori/Engine/README.md

 A Finite State Machine for Java.

 Similar to other FSMs out there.
-This has been designed with a terse interface (which in places means it leans towards some runtime type checking) in mind and also supports optional arbritrary data objects for each `Cylinder` (state), which can be accessed via a `Cylinders` `Actions` (enter / exit).
+This has been designed with a terse interface in mind and also supports optional arbritrary data objects for each `Cylinder` (state), which can be accessed via a `Cylinders` `Actions` (enter / exit).

 Simple to use.
 See the [tests](https://github.com/doridori/Engine/blob/master/src/test/java/FsmEngineTest.java) for some examples